pleasureman/myproject/reading/how_google_tests_software/questions.md

 SETs, interpret test results, and drive test execution, particularly in the late stages of a project as the push toward release intensifies.

+### in isolation如何翻译？
+From a quality standpoint, SWEs own features and the quality of those features in isolation.

+### is secure主谓宾是？
+When such bugs are rare, TEs can turn to the primary task of ensuring that the software runs common user scenarios, meets performance expectations, is secure, internationalized, accessible, and so on.